 Utilize Online or Mobile Banking

 Regularly checking in on your bank account and purchases will help you become more familiar with your personal finances.
-These days, most banks and financial institutions offer online banking options, where you can log into your account on their website and look at your financial information.
+These days, most banks and financial institutions offer online banking options, where you can log into your checking account on their website and look at your financial information.
 If you have an influx of incoming cash one month, you may be able to splurge on that expensive dinner with friends on a Friday night.
 Becoming familiar with your incoming and outgoing cash flow can help you make informed financial decisions regarding impulse buying.